kevgo/tricorder/README.md

 - remember to add linters and formatters when adding new file types
 - learn how to install, configure, and invoke dozens of separate tools
 - keep those tools up to date across all your codebases
-- waste time waiting until primitive dev scripts have run many tools in sequence
+- waste time waiting until primitive dev scripts have run all type checkers, linters, and formatters in sequence

 ## Q & A